stammen/uwp-cpp-examples/TestHMD/README.md

 * Press F5 to start the TestHMD Win32 console app.
 This will do the following:

-** Start the TestHMD console app
+  * Start the TestHMD console app
-** Start the MR Portal if it is not running
+  * Start the MR Portal if it is not running
-** After a 10 second delay, the TestHMDApp will be launched in the MR Portal
+  * After a 10 second delay, the TestHMDApp will be launched in the MR Portal. **Note: You may have to click the mouse to see the spinning cube.**

 ## Discussion